capejs/capejs/content/data_stores.md

 using `PATCH /api/items/123` interface (`123` is the `id` value of an item), it records this item as "done" on the database.

-In this settings, we can rewrite the `todo_item_store.js` of the previous example as follows:
+Having this settings, we can rewrite the `todo_item_store.js` of the previous example as follows:

 #### todo_item_store.js